-Ultra HD TV, also referred to as 4k, refers to television displays that provide four-times the amount of megapixels as the current 1080p format.
-The 3840 × 2160 lines of resolution in Ultra HD TVs are twice the amount of both vertical and horizontal lines of the 1920 x 1080p format.
-Therefore, Ultra HD provides 8.3 megapixels — four-times the 2.1 megapixels of 1080p.
+4k TV, also known as Ultra HD or UHD TV, refers to television displays that provide 4-times the amount of pixels as its predecessor the Full HDTV 1080p format.
+The 3840 x 2160 lines of resolution in 4k Ultra HD TVs are twice the amount of both vertical and horizontal lines of the 1920 x 1080p format.
+Therefore, Ultra HD provides 8.3 megapixels compared to the 2.1 megapixels of 1080p.
 See 4k TVs on Amazon

-The next jump in video resolution is 8k UHDTV at 7680 × 4320 (33.2 megapixels) which is 16-times the current HDTV standard.
+The next jump in video resolution is 8k UHDTV at 7680 x 4320 (33.2 megapixels) which is 16-times the HDTV standard.

 4k Ultra HD video can be enhanced with High Dynamic Range (HDR), a color specification that requires HDMI 2.0a and adds more color depth and contrast by expanding bit-depth in video on disc and digital.
 For home theater applications, HDR is typically produced with either Dolby Vision or HDR10/HDR10+, but is also found in the HLG standard in live broadcasts.
 Learn more about HDR.